Ant Keeping for Beginners

 Making your first ant farm.

-Before you collect your ants, you will need to make something to keep them in.
+Before you collect your ants, every ant keeper will need to make something to keep them in.
 Known as an ant farm but can also be referred to as a formicarium.
 An ant formicarium usually consists of two parts, the first part being the ant nest and the second part being the foraging area.
 I have often seen a lot of new insect keepers make a terrible mistake by making the nest and foraging area far too big.

 Ants are by far tiny creatures, and they can be kept in a small setup.
 Just in a test tube structure alone, you can keep up to 100 live workers before introducing them into an ant farm.
 So what we are going to do is house them in a test tube.
 The test tube will act as an artificial nest until the colony matures enough.